-In June, WV Rivers staff presented to the Sierra Club West Virginia's Eastern Panhandle group (24 attendees) on activities in the Bay watershed, including the WIP3 planning process.
-Also, in June, the Chesapeake Bay Coordinator with the Eastern Panhandle Regional Planning & WV Final Phase 3 Chesapeake Bay Watershed Implementation Plan 8/23/2019 81 of 84 Development Council (Region 9) held a kick-off meeting about the WIP3 for developed lands stakeholders in the Eastern Panhandle (Morgan, Berkeley and Jefferson counties).
+In June, WV Rivers staff presented to the Sierra Club West Virginia's Eastern Panhandle group (24 attendees) on activities in the Bay watershed, including the Phase 3 WIP planning process.
+Also, in June, the Chesapeake Bay Coordinator with the Eastern Panhandle Regional Planning & Development Council (Region 9) held a kick-off meeting about the Phase 3 WIP for developed lands stakeholders in the Eastern Panhandle (Morgan, Berkeley and Jefferson counties).
 In July, the Region 9 coordinator conducted more focused follow-up meetings in each of those counties (the only WV CBWS counties predicted to grow by 2025), attended by elected officials and their planning staff, emergency management representatives, and utility directors, and WVDEP representatives.
-Presented were specific strategies that would be helpful in the WIP3 and that already exist in planning documents such as Source Water Protection Plans and Hazard Mitigation Plans.
+Presented were specific strategies that would be helpful in the Phase 3 WIP and that already exist in planning documents such as Source Water Protection Plans and Hazard Mitigation Plans.
 This allowed attendees to participate actively by commenting on the feasibility and desirability of implementing these strategies, such as improving wastewater treatment in older developed areas or implementing green infrastructure practices to reduce flooding risk.

-On July 19, WVDEP issued a press release regarding public meetings for the WIP3 development, and on July 26, 2018 the Region 9 Chesapeake Bay Coordinator announced during the "New Pollution" monthly segment on 1340 am WEPM radio that these were to be held on July 30 in Martinsburg and July 31 in Moorefield.
+On July 19, WVDEP issued a press release regarding public meetings for the Phase 3 WIP development, and on July 26, 2018 the Region 9 Chesapeake Bay Coordinator announced during the "New Pollution" monthly segment on 1340 am WEPM radio that these were to be held on July 30 in Martinsburg and July 31 in Moorefield.
 Tributary Team partners also forwarded the meeting announcement to many recipients in e-mail "blasts" and electronic invitations.
-Attendance was modest at these meetings (July 30 and 31), but good dialogue occurred that prompted the Tributary Team to offer more technical assistance opportunities.
-In the meantime, Tributary Team members were presenting information about the WIP3 at meetings they attended individually, such as Conservation Districts' monthly meetings, Comprehensive Economic Development Strategy (CEDS) sessions with the Regional Planning & Development Councils, regional school boards, Rural Development Authorities, a stormwater workshop, MS4 personnel, Local Workgroup meetings hosted by District Conservationists with NRCS, and a Rotary Club.
+Attendance was modest, but good dialogue occurred that prompted the Tributary Team to offer more technical assistance opportunities.
+In the meantime, Tributary Team members were presenting information about the Phase 3 WIP at meetings they attended individually, such as Conservation Districts' monthly meetings, Comprehensive Economic Development Strategy (CEDS) sessions with the Regional Planning & Development Councils, regional school boards, Rural Development Authorities, a stormwater workshop, MS4 personnel, Local Workgroup meetings hosted by District Conservationists with the Natural Resources Conservation Service (NRCS), and a Rotary Club.

-In August, Tributary Team partners presented WIP3 information to the Region 8 Planning & Development Council, which includes elected officials from the 5-county Potomac Valley region.
+In August, Tributary Team partners presented Phase 3 WIP information to the Region 8 Planning & Development Council, which includes elected officials from the 5-county Potomac Valley region.
 Newly-approved additional incentives for the Conservation Reserve Enhancement Program (CREP) were a focus of that meeting.
 Similar information was presented specifically to Hardy County Commission in November as a follow-up to the Region 8 meeting.
-In August and October, phone meetings were conducted with partners to develop the stream restoration focus and Cacapon watershed sections of the WIP3.
-The Cacapon effort also included a multipartner field trip to discern the layout of algae blooms and potential nutrient sources.
-Agricultural partners also got together again in October to discuss BMP levels in the WIP3 CAST scenario ("strawman.")
-Staff from West Virginia Rivers and WVDEP conducted a "Flood-Fighters" workshop for Watershed groups' board members in October, at which the WIP3 framed the discussion.
-Another stormwater workshop on October 25 in Martinsburg, this one focused on engineers and other practitioners, also included the WIP3 as a topic.
+In August and October, phone meetings were conducted with partners to develop the stream restoration focus and Cacapon watershed sections of the Phase 3 WIP.
+The Cacapon effort also included a multi-partner field trip to discern the layout of algae blooms and potential nutrient sources.
+Agricultural partners also got together again in October to discuss BMP levels in the Phase 3 WIP CAST scenario ("strawman.")
+Staff from West Virginia Rivers and WV Department of Environmental Protection conducted a "Flood-Fighters" workshop for Watershed groups' board members in October, at which the Phase 3 WIP framed the discussion.
+Another stormwater workshop on October 25 in Martinsburg, this one focused on engineers and other practitioners, also included the Phase 3 WIP as a topic.